andyfengc/andyfengc.github.io/_drafts/authentication tutorial 1 - OWIN.md

 ---

 # Introduction #
 In the .NET world there hasn't been much choice in web server technology aside from IIS.
 IIS has been around for a long time now, longer than ASP.NET itself.
 For a developer, tackles IIS and tons of libraries can be quite a daunting task.
-Also, System.Web is a monolithic assembly that contains everything under the sun all tightly coupled into one namespace, often being coupled into IIS.
+Also, `System.Web` is a monolithic assembly that contains everything and all tightly coupled into one namespace, often being coupled into IIS.

 With more and more processing moving onto the client, servers have stopped processing and returning html and are instead just returning data for the client to parse and present.
 Modern approaches such as node.js, WebAPI, Spring Boots require minimal effort to act as a web server, containing only what is needed to build the application and nothing else.